Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Application: Chemical Homogeneity of Open Cluster M67

 \subsection{Results}

 Figure \ref{fig:M67postsingle} shows the inferred posterior PDFs of stellar parameters $T_\mathrm{eff}$ and $\log g$, and 15 elemental abundances of the M67 giant, 2M08511710+1148160.
-The diagonal panels in the figure display marginal distributions; we highlight those of interest, $[$C/H$]$, $[$N/H$]$, $[$O/H$]$, $[$Mg/H$]$, $[$Al/H$]$, $[$Si/H$]$, $[$Mn/H$]$, and $[$Fe/H$]$, in green, teal, pink, red, blue, yellow, grey, and rust colors respectively.
+The diagonal panels in the figure display marginal distributions; we highlight those of interest, $[$C/H$]$, $[$N/H$]$, $[$O/H$]$, $[$Mg/H$]$, $[$Al/H$]$, $[$Si/H$]$, $[$Mn/H$]$, and $[$Fe/H$]$, in green, teal, pink, red, blue, yellow, gray, and rust colors respectively.

-Table \ref{tab:M67abundances} in the Appendix lists the 15 abundances we infer for our sample of 28 M67 giants.
-Figure \ref{fig:abun_post} shows the marginalized posterior PDFs of the elements of interest of these stars along with their APOGEE \texttt{FELEM} fits (Refer to section \ref{sec:data} for details of APOGEE fits).
+Table \ref{tab:M67abundances} in the Appendix lists the 15 abundances we infer for our sample of 28 giants in M67.
+Figure \ref{fig:abun_post} shows the marginalized posterior PDFs of the elements of interest in these stars along with their APOGEE \texttt{FELEM} fits (refer to section \ref{sec:data} for details of APOGEE fits).
 The posteriors of each abundance are color-coded according to Figure \ref{fig:M67postsingle}.
 The top two panels display the signal-to-noise ratio and percentage of masked pixels (wavelengths) of the individual stars to indicate data quality.
 It is evident in the plot that some level of homogeneity is present across the inferred stellar abundances.

-To properly constrain the chemical homogeneity of M67 using our posterior PDFs for the abundances of the 28 giants in M67, we use a hierarchical Bayesian model in \cite{hogg_2010}.
-We combine individual stellar abundance estimates, specifically the abundance posteriors in our case, and infer the ``true" distribution of abundances within M67 as a whole.
-Given samples of posterior PDFs of a stellar abundance $[\mathrm{X/H}]$ for the 28 giants, we construct a parametric model $f_{\boldsymbol\omega}\left( [\mathrm{X/H}] \right)$ for the true $p\left([\mathrm{X/H}]\right)$ in M67.
-Essentially, we forward model the posterior samplings and fit for the distribution parameters $\boldsymbol\omega$ through heteroscedastic deconvolution of nuisance parameters -- this means that the convolution of $f_{\boldsymbol\omega}\left([\mathrm{X/H}]\right)$ with nuisance parameter distributions describes the $[\mathrm{X/H}]$ samplings.
+To properly constrain the chemical homogeneity of M67 using our posterior PDFs for the abundances of the 28 giants in M67, we use a hierarchical Bayesian model described in \cite{hogg_2010}.
+We combine individual stellar abundance estimates, specifically the abundance posteriors in our case, and infer the \textit{true} distribution of abundances within M67 as a whole.
+Given samples of posterior PDFs of a stellar abundance $[$X/H$]$ for the 28 giants, we construct a parametric model $f_{\boldsymbol\omega}\left( [\mathrm{X/H}] \right)$ for the true $p\left([\mathrm{X/H}]\right)$ in M67.
+Essentially, we forward-model the posterior samplings and fit for the distribution parameters $\boldsymbol\omega$ through heteroskedastic deconvolution of nuisance parameters -- this means that the convolution of $f_{\boldsymbol\omega}\left([\mathrm{X/H}]\right)$ with nuisance parameter distributions describes the $[$X/H$]$ samplings.
 The mathematical formulation of such hierarchical modeling is described below.

 The marginal likelihood $\mathcal{L_{\boldsymbol{\omega}}}$ for parameters $\boldsymbol{\omega}$ of $f_{\boldsymbol\omega}([\mathrm{X/H}])$ is given by

 where $\{\mathbf{y}_n\}_{n=1}^N$ are the $N=28$ spectra in M67.
 The sampling approximation to the likelihood is where $[\mathrm{X/H}]_{nk}$ are the $K=100,000$ posterior samples of each $[\mathrm{X/H}]_{n}$, $f_{\boldsymbol\omega}$ is the M67 abundance distribution we aim to infer, and $p_o$ is the uniform prior on $[$X/H$]$, which we describe in Table \ref{tab:prior}.